cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 signature_share
 : The signature share from this signer encoded as a serialized scalar.

+commitmentshare
+: The signature commitment share from this signer encoded as a serialized element.

 # Test Vectors

 This section contains test vectors for all ciphersuites listed in {{ciphersuites}}.